Option pricing under fast-varying long-memory stochastic volatility: The Option Price

 We introduce the operator

-that is, the standard Black-Scholes operator at zero interest rate and (constant) volatility $\sigma$.
+that is, the standard Black--Scholes operator at zero interest rate and (constant) volatility $\sigma$.

-We next exploit the fact that the price process is a martingale to obtain an approximation, via constructing an explicit function $Q_t^\eps(x)$ so that $Q_t^\eps(x)=h(x)$ and so that $Q_t^\eps(X_t)$ is a martingale to first-order corrected terms.
-Then, indeed $Q_t^\eps(X_t)$ gives the approximation for $M_t$ to this order.
+We next exploit the fact that the price process is a martingale to obtain an approximation, by constructing an explicit function $Q_t^\eps(x)$, so that $Q_T^\eps(x)=h(x)$ and $Q_t^\eps(X_t)$ is a martingale up to first-order terms.
+Then $Q_t^\eps(X_t)$ gives the approximation for $M_t$ to this order.

-The following proposition gives the first-order correction to the expression for the martingale $M_t$ in the regime of $\eps$ small. \begin{proposition} When $\eps$ is small, we have
+The following proposition gives the first-order correction to the expression for the martingale $M_t$ in the regime of small $\eps$. \begin{proposition} When $\eps$ is small, we have

 where